Lung transplantSolid organ transplant - lung

 Why the Procedure Is Performed

-A lung transplant is usually the last-resort treatment for lung failure.
-Lung transplants may be recommended for patients under age 65 who have severe lung disease.
+In most cases, a lung transplant is done only after all other treatments for lung failure are unsuccessful.
+Lung transplants may be recommended for people under age 65 who have severe lung disease.
 Some examples of diseases that may require a lung transplant are:

 - Cystic fibrosis